a-sh28/code-summariser/README.md

 1. To launch the back-end run:  (Running on Port 5000) `python server.py`

-1. To create the SQL database and the tables within the database, launch an **SQL server** (For eg: MySQL WorkBench) and run our:
+1. To create the SQL database and the tables within the database, launch an **SQL server** (For eg: MySQL WorkBench) and run our DB_SCRIPT.txt available in our main directory of this repository:
 `DB_script.txt`

 Our application is now deployed successfully and will be able at: [﻿http://localhost:3000 ](http://localhost:3000/)